BugraHasbek/tracetocode/README.md

 ## Features

-Create a software requuirement and trace it to a configuration item such as a class or a function or an entire library
+Create a software requirement and trace it to a configuration item such as a class or a function or an entire library

 ## Extension Settings